Avafly/conv-layout-study/README.md

 # conv-layout-study

+NCHW and NHWC are data layouts that specify how tensors are stored in memory.
+PyTorch defaults to the NCHW layout, while TensorFlow defaults to NHWC.
 This repo studies the convolutional layer's performance under NCHW and NHWC layouts.
 The convolutional layer is composed of [im2col](https://caffe.berkeleyvision.org/tutorial/convolution.html) and [GEMM](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms#Level_3).
-Since the optimized GEMM can reach the CPU's peak performance in most cases, the main focus of this study is im2col.
+Since optimized GEMM can approach the CPU's peak performance in most cases, the main focus of this study is im2col.
 The test devices are a RPi 4B and a VPS with the Intel Xeon Platinum processor.
+This repo was inspired by [this discussion](https://github.com/Avafly/tiny-cnn/issues/1).

-TL;DR: For CPU inference, the convolutional layer under NHWC layout is faster in most cases, and the benefit is bigger with more channels.
+TL;DR: For CPU inference, the convolutional layer under NHWC layout may be faster in most cases, and the benefit is bigger with more channels.

 ## How to run